Andaaw’iwewin egkwa Mashkiki

 Choice in Healing Pathways

-The THMFS program adds key programming that brings into play Andaaw’iwewin (healing approaches and practices based on this wholeness) and not just Kiigewin (the healing of a wound or injury, or care-giving in this physical sense of healing).
+The THMFS program integrates Andaaw’iwewin which reflects healing approaches grounded in wholeness and balance, alongside Kiigewin which refers to healing related to a wound or injury, or care-giving in a physical sense of healing.

 Ceremonial Practices

-Our Sweat Lodge is open and available to use upon request.
-Speak to one of our Interpreters or contact the Traditional Program at (807) 737-3030 ext.
-5687 for more information about using this service.
+Our Sweat Lodge is open and available upon request.
+Patients, clients, residents, families, and staff may speak with an Interpreter or contact the Traditional Programs at (807) 737-3030 ext.
+6562 for more information.

 Traditional Practitioners